-On 20 January 2020, the PRC Government announced the Catalogue will be replaced by the List.
+On 20 January 2020, the PRC Government announced the Catalogue will be replaced by the Renewable Energy Power Generation Project List (the "List").
 All solar farm projects listed in the Catalogue will be enlisted in the List automatically, and all of the eligible solar farm projects which are outside the Catalogue previously will be also enlisted once completed the submission and application in the National Renewable Energy Information Management Platform.
-During the year ended 31 December 2020, the Group had four groundmounted solar farms, located in Henan and Anhui Province with aggregate capacity of 210 MW, successfully enlisted on the List.
-In January 2021, a ground-mounted solar farm, located in Anhui Province, with aggregate capacity of 200 MW, was also successfully enlisted on the List.
+During the year ended 31 December 2020, the Group had four ground mounted solar farms, located in Henan and Anhui Province with aggregate capacity of 210 MW, successfully enlisted on the List.
+During the year ended 31 December 2021, the Group had three ground-mounted solar farms, located in Anhui, Guangdong and Hubei Province with aggregate capacity of 390 MW, successfully enlisted on the List.
+Two ground-mounted solar farms acquired during the year ended 31 December 2021, located in Anhui Province, with aggregate capacity of 150 MW, were already been successfully enlisted before acquisition.
+As at 31 December 2021, there is no outstanding solar farms which require to enlist.

 Given the track record of regular repayment of receivables from sales of electricity and the collection of tariff adjustment receivables is well supported by the government policy, the directors are of the opinion that the risk of default by these customers is not significant and does not expect any losses from non-performance by the customers.
-Therefore, expected credit loss rate of trade and tariff adjustment receivables is assessed to be close to zero and no provision was made as at 31 December 2020 (2019: Nil).
+Therefore, expected credit loss rate of trade and tariff adjustment receivables is assessed to be close to zero and no provision was made as at 31 December 2021 (2020: Nil).

 The Group's sales are made to several major customers and there is some concentration of credit risks.
-Sales to the top five customers constituted approximately 65% of the Group's total revenue of the year ended 31 December 2020 (2019: 65%).
-They accounted for approximately 64% of the gross trade receivable balances as at 31 December 2020 (2019: 59%).
+Sales to the top five customers constituted approximately 62% of the Group's total revenue of the year ended 31 December 2021 (2020: 65%).
+They accounted for approximately 62% of the gross trade receivable balances as at 31 December 2021 (2020: 64%).